Updated March 2021

 Federally chartered credit unions are regulated by the National Credit Union Administration (NCUA), an independent agency.
 NCUA’s three board members are nominated by the President and confirmed by the Senate.
 State-chartered credit unions are regulated by the Indiana Department of Financial Institutions (DFI).
 No taxpayer money is used for regulating and overseeing credit unions, as all activities of NCUA and the DFI are funded by credit unions.

-Credit union asset quality remains high.
-At the end of 2019, credit union capital, or net worth, was 11.03 percent of total assets for Indiana credit unions, while 7 percent is considered to be “well capitalized.”
+Credit union asset quality remains high. credit union capital, or net worth, is 10.37 percent of total assets for Indiana credit unions, while 7 percent is considered to be “well capitalized.”

 Credit Union Services